adriangube/platzi-course-advanced-react/README.md

 ## Run local api

-In order to run the api, you need open a new tab of the terminal and change the directory to api folder.
+In order to run the api, you need open a new tab of the terminal in the project directory and change the current directory to api folder.

 ```
-cd api
+cd api/
 ```

 ## Install api dependences